Special Education Process

 Adapted from the Department of Elementary and Special Education

 - Child Find.
-Local districts must identify, locate, and evaluate all children residing in the district with disabilities that need special education and related services.
+Local districts must identify, locate, and evaluate all children residing in the district with disabilities who need special education and related services.
 To do so, districts conduct "Child Find" activities.
 Referral or request for evaluation.
 A school professional (i.e. teacher, counselor, principal) may ask that a child be evaluated to see if he or she has a disability.
 Parents may contact the child's teacher or other school professional to ask that their child be evaluated.
 This request may be verbal or in writing.
 Parental consent is needed before the child may be tested as part of an evaluation.
 The testing needs to be completed within 60 calendar days after the parent gives consent.

 - Evaluation.
 The evaluation process includes a review of existing data and additional testing, if needed.
 The child must be evaluated in all areas related to the child's suspected disability.
 Evaluation results are used to decide the child's eligibility for special education and related services and to make decisions about an appropriate educational program for the child.
 If the parents disagree with the results or conclusions of any part of the evaluation, they have the right to an Independent Educational Evaluation (IEE).
 They can ask that the school system pay for this IEE.

 - Eligibility Determination.
 A team of qualified professionals and the parents look at the child's evaluation results.
 The team decides if the child is a "child with a disability," as defined by IDEA.
 If the team cannot agree on your child's eligibility, the district must make the final decision about your child's eligibility.
 Parents may challenge the eligibility decision through a due process hearing.
 (For more information read Due Process in a following section.)